Comparative Review: What's the best place to run on tough terrain? I tried comparing the high-performance 5-finger socks

 - Summary (Page:2)

-About the five-finger socks compared this time
+About the five-toe socks we compared this time

-- Tabio Trail Run 5-Finger Short Socks
+- Tabio Trail Running Five-Toe Short Socks

-- CW-X CW-X Parts 5-finger socks (short)
+- CW-X CW-X Parts Five-Toe Socks (Short)

 - C3fit Paper Fiber 5 Finger Socks